ujjwalm29/DocuMentor-AI/README.md

     - Add document
     - Search
     - Remove document?
+      - How to design this?
+      - Each doc indexed needs to have an ID.
+Each chunk needs a doc ID.
+Enter doc ID to delete.
   - Create Streamlit UI
   - Storage should be a singleton dependency
   - Deployment stuff